Waging a Worldwide Fashion Revolution

 By Bianca Alexander

-Today the world is turning fashion into a force for good with the first annual Fashion Revolution Day, a worldwide movement in over 50 countries demanding fair treatment for all garment workers and clothing that is made ethically and humanely.
+This month, the world is turning fashion into a force for good with the annual Fashion Revolution Day, a worldwide movement in over 50 countries demanding fair treatment for all garment workers and clothing that is made ethically and humanely.
 Fashion Revolution Day USA aims to honor the lives of the 1133 sweatshop laborers killed and over 2500 injured in the Rana Plaza factory building collapse in Dhaka, Bangladesh last April 24, 2013 due to unsafe working conditions, and to create transparency and justice in the global fashion supply chain.

 Consumers who shop at large retailers like Walmart, The Gap and Forever 21 increase demand for cheap, disposable clothing.
 As a result, manufacturers look to countries like Bangladesh, Myanmar and Cambodia where wages and workplace standards for textile and garment production are unreasonably low.
 The race to the bottom of a competitive global marketplace leads to inhumane safety standards and growing exploitation of millions of garment workers, like 20 year old Rana Plaza survivor Aklima Khanam, who has worked in clothing factories since age 14 to support her family.
 Aklima’s average work shift runs from 8am to midnight, seven days a week with no days off.